Lullabot/ejectorseat/README.markdown

 ##Ejector Seat##

-A Drupal module to automatically log out a user whose session has ended
+A Drupal module to immediately log out (eject) a user whose session has ended
 by Jeff Robbins / Lullabot
 - - - - -